lerwys/Installation_instructions/NETBOOT_log.md

     }
     ```

+6. Add the following lines at the end of /etc/dhcp/dhcpd.conf

+    ```
+    allow booting;
+    allow bootp;
+    option option-128 code 128 = string;
+    option option-129 code 129 = text;
+    next-server 192.168.2.12;
+    filename "pxelinux.0";
+    ```

-6. Make this server as official DHCP for your clients, find and uncomment the following line in dhcpd.conf:
+7. Make this server as official DHCP for your clients, find and uncomment the following line in dhcpd.conf:

     ```
     [...]